Board of Directors

 President, Founder of Reestablished Spanish Trail Playhouse

-Outside of theatre, Kevin holds a Bachelors of Science degree in English Education.
-He currently teaches English and Culinary Arts at Vernon High School where he also serves as Director of Theatre.
-Kevin is a 2-term past Chipley City Councilman and currently serves as Chairman of the City of Chipley Code Enforcement Board.
+Kevin holds a Bachelors of Science degree in English Education and currently serves as the Director of Theatre at Chipley High School and as a council member on the Chipley City Council.
 He is a proud member of Chipley First Presbyterian Church were he serves as an Elder, pianist, and Chairman of the Building and Grounds Committee.

 Vice President & Chair of the